Core Modules

 Node.js EventEmitter handles custom events with emit and on methods.

-Node.js is an event-driven platform, making it suitable for building asynchronous applications.
-At the heart of Node.js's event architecture is the EventEmitter class, which provides a way to create, listen to, and manage custom events.
+Node.js is built on an event-driven architecture, which makes it highly efficient and suitable for building scalable network applications.
+At the heart of this architecture is the EventEmitter class, which allows developers to create, fire, and listen for custom events.

-To utilize EventEmitter, you must first import the events module and create an instance of EventEmitter.
+To start using the EventEmitter class, you need to require the events module and create an instance of the EventEmitter class.

 Emitting Events